With A/B split testing, you easily test variants of an emailing and compare the results of the regular KPIs such as clicks or opens.

 - In a marketing automation (MA) flow for trigger mails

 Method 1: In Email Campaigns

-For option #1, complete your base version first.
+Complete your base version of your mailing first.
+Since the variant is created as a copy, this will avoid having to edit multiple versions simultaneously.
 When it’s finished you can create a variant which contains the change you want to test.
 Second click the scissor button to create up to 10 variants in the “Split assistant” popup:

 Here you also select whether you want a symmetrical (even) split or asymmetrical (uneven) split to present the variants to your contacts.

 A symmetrical split will allow you to choose the winning variant.
 An asymmetrical split will send the variants to a selected sample number of contacts and determine the winning variant that will be sent to the rest of the target group.